zachariap/FlightBooking/README.md

 creating one class, and the information about the flight specifics is the only knowledge that is needed.
 So, it is easy to create additional features that seamlessly flow into the code, without having to know the underlying structure of the program.

+Features

+The builder 'TicketBuilder' allows the complex creation of the ticket object to be organized and neatly created seperate from all the classes.

+Implementing the strategy patterns allows the aircrafts to stores a message that can be swapped out at runtime.
+This message can be updated and changed depending on the needs of the program and applied to all flights who are flying with their company.

+Additional optional seat add-ons can be added to the concrete seat class, such as the bag that I have used in this program.
+It wraps the seat and incurs an additional fee.

 Drawbacks

 This program is simple in its use and needs many layers of complexity to make a feasible product.